pfdubois/BridgeBidding/source/AdvancedMajor.rst

 to play 1N as "semi-forcing", announce it, and have your opponents laugh and ask, "What does that mean?".
 (Larry Cohen says it means, "Forcing"!)

+If you want to explore this further, see :ref:`Advanced Major Structures <AMS>`.

 .. index::
    pair:raise; fit-showing jump
    pair:convention;fit-showing jump